PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

 Aim of the project
 ----------------------
 The project aimed to write a Python script in which we had to manage the behaviour of the robot using this kind of logic:
-- constrantly drive the robot around the circuit in the counter-clockwise direction
+- constantly drive the robot around the circuit in the counter-clockwise direction
 - avoid touching the golden boxes
 - when the robot is close to a silver box, it should:
 	- grab the token
 	- put it behind itself (with a 180 degrees rotation)
-	- Turn back to the initial position (with the same rotation but negative)
+	- Turn back to the initial position (with the same orientation but negative)
-	- keep going on.
+- keep driving the robot around.